pasty to be Arnolds humble pie

 to wear and a disposable camera so a photo of Schwarzenegger fulfilling

-fans and attended two games of the finals.
-Granholm grew up in California
+and attended two games of the finals.
+Granholm grew up in California and

-for Detroit and for the state of Michigan," she said.
-"They
+and for the state of Michigan," she said.
+"They are astonishing

-eat a meal of California items including an In-N-Out hamburger,
+meal of California items including an In-N-Out hamburger, asparagus, strawberries